a-walser/Cloud-Resume/README.md

 ## ** Version Control **
 - git - Manage local repo

-- gitlab - Store and display public repo
+- Github - Store and display public repo

 - ssh - Cloning & pushing commits

+** CI/CD **
+- Github Actions - Deploys all updated files from 'Websites/' to AWS S3 when a push occurs on the main branch